MoreiraLAB/ProLigResDB/README.md

  6) "mordred_descriptors.txt"- file with the 1514 Mordred descriptors described in "mordred.hdf5".
  7) "spotone_keys.txt"- file with the 131.777 keys for the 165.000 chains in "spotone.hdf5" (PDB:chain).
  8) "spotone_descriptors.txt"- file with the 173 SPOTONE descriptors described in "spotone.hdf5".
+ 9)  "pssm_keys.txt"- file with the 131.777 keys for the 165.000 chains in "pssm.hdf5" (PDB:chain).
+ 10) "pssm_descriptors.txt"- file with the 42 PSSM descriptors described in "pssm.hdf5".
- 9) "ProLigResDB_ligands_dict_clean.csv"- file with the compound PDB dictionary with PDB compound ID, name, polymer type, hetatm type and SMILE information.
+ 11) "ProLigResDB_ligands_dict_clean.csv"- file with the compound PDB dictionary with PDB compound ID, name, polymer type, hetatm type and SMILE information.
- 10) "ProLigResDB_pdb_sum_info.csv"- file with PDB data analysis.
+ 12) "ProLigResDB_pdb_sum_info.csv"- file with PDB data analysis.

 ### Dataset Replication:
 ### A) Input files: